 Many of you readers write to ask me for quick recipes to make for everyday meals.
 And many ask for pasta dishes with rich, creamy sauces.
-Although it may not be so clear on the photo, the pasta here is coated with a delicious walnut and Gorgonzola sauce.
-As always, the secret to preparing pasta with a creamy sauce is to cook it just a little less than al dente, and then to cook again in the piping hot prepared sauce.
-Here’s a recipe I often make at home and enjoy with a glass of good red wine.
+Although it may not be so clear in the photo, the pasta here is coated with a delicious walnut and Gorgonzola sauce.
+As always, the secret to preparing pasta with a creamy sauce is to cook it just a little less than al dente and then to cook again in the piping hot prepared sauce.
+Here’s a Pasta with Walnuts and Gorgonzola Recipe I often make at home and enjoy with a glass of good red wine.

 For the sauce

 - 1 ¼ cups / 300 ml heavy or whipping cream

 - 2 tablespoons olive oil